 Skip advert

 Advertisement - Article continues below

-The 20 Years model has no hardware changes, but there is some new software at play that further sharpens the transmission and augments a sort of anti-lag function.
-Far from being the rip-snorting anti-lag systems that would melt turbochargers in Group B rally cars unless they were driving flat-out, the Golf’s system simply keeps the turbo spinning through a partially opened throttle under heavy braking to reduce the spool time when you jump back on the accelerator.
+There’s software at play that further sharpens the transmission and augments a sort of anti-lag function, coming from the Golf R 20 Years, that’s now standard.
+The system keeps the turbo spinning through a partially opened throttle under heavy braking to reduce the spool time when you jump back on the accelerator.

 Like the Mk8 GTI Clubsport, the R features a host of detail changes to its tried and tested layout of MacPherson front struts and a multi-link rear axle, with improved bearings and joints throughout and stiffer spring rates than on the old car.
 There are no chassis set-up differences between any of the three subvariants.

 The R offers Comfort, Sport, Race and Individual driver modes, accessed via either a button on the dash or on the steering wheel.
-Performance Pack and 20 Years models feature two extra modes: Special, where all the car’s systems are configured for the Nürburgring Nordschleife, and Drift, with obvious consequences.
+Special, where all the car’s systems are configured for the Nürburgring Nordschleife, and Drift, with obvious consequences, that were extras before, are now standard.
 The front brake discs are larger than those of the old seventh-generation model at 357mm, and gripped by lighter calipers.

+Skip advert